cifanip/high-performance-computing/cases/03_orbital_collisions/index.md

 | h/2 not precomputed | 522.31 |
 | h/2 precomputed | 485.80 |

 This optimization alone corresponds to a $7$% reduction in the computational cost.
-Such optimizations, are extrimely easy yet very effective.
+Such optimizations are extrimely easy yet very effective.

+Once all multiplies and additions are reduced to the bare minimum, one starts to wonder about **floating point precision**.